cohesive/terraform-provider-cohesivenet/README.md

  1. Add the above snippet to a file called main.tf
  2. terraform init
  3. terraform apply

+ See examples directory for setting up a single controller (basic) and peered controllers (config).

 ## Building the Provider